actris-cloudnet/cloudnet-processing/README.md

 ## Scripts

-Once the CLU development environment is running, scripts can be run inside the data-processing container with the `./run` wrapper.
+Once the CLU development environment is running, scripts can be run inside the cloudnet-processing container with the `./run` wrapper.
 The scripts are located in `scripts/` folder and should be run from the root: